mathilde-ritman/mathilde-ritman/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Mathilde Ritman, a climate physicist and PhD Reseracher at the University of Oxford.
-I work on:

-- High-resolution global climate models
+I'm interested in:

 - Clouds and radiation
 - Climate extremes
+- Local weather and climate phenomena

+I use:
+- Satellite data and remote sensing
+- High-resolution climate models
-- Machine and deep learning.
+- Machine and deep learning